 - You were influenced by a legally prescribed medication

 Call an Indianapolis DUI Defense Lawyer from Hessler Law Today

 Some people may try to say a first-time OWI/DUI isn’t a big deal, but the effects of a conviction are far-reaching and long-lasting.
-It’s always best to take charges seriously and hire a knowledgeable attorney like those at Hessler Law.
-You want a lawyer you knows the ins and outs Indiana law and will get to know your personal situation to build you a defense.
+Though you can avoid jail after the conviction, it’s always best to take charges seriously and hire a knowledgeable Indianapolis criminal defense attorney like those at Hessler Law.
+You want a lawyer you knows the ins and outs Indiana DUI law and will get to know your personal situation to build you a defense for your drunk driving case.
 Call Hessler Law today at (317) 886-8800.